Code-Institute-Submissions/a-rod85-Aarons-adventures/README.md

     ⊛As a site user I can click on Zuma experience and there will get an egaging experience from Aaron's visit to Zuma, which will also have a number of images and a cost effective section

-    ⊛As a site user I can click on Zuma experience I will also find the link at the bottom of the page that will take me directly to the zuma website so I will be able to make my own booking if i chose or just to look over the menu.
+    ⊛As a site user I can click on Zuma experience and will also find the link at the bottom of the page that will take me directly to the zuma website so I will be able to make my own booking if i chose or just to look over the menu.

     ⊛As a site user I can click on Media and will find an array of images from zuma displaying the food and drinks which have a description on each image.